d3a-n/jake/README.md

 For linux only.

-Requires Ollama to be installed, all others are installed automatically.
+Requires Ollama to be installed and phi4-mini:3.8b, all others are installed automatically.